Habeas Corpus: Your Greatest Hope of Combating Illegal Confinement

 September 11th Example

 In the wake of the Sept.
 11, 2001, terrorist attacks, Congress passed the Military Commissions Act of 2006 suspending habeas corpus for anyone “determined by the United States” to be an “enemy combatant”.
 President George W. Bush signed the Act into law on Oct.
 17, 2006.
-The Act granted him almost unlimited power to establish and conduct military commissions, i.e., courts, for the purpose of trying people deemed “unlawful enemy combatants” in the Global War on Terrorism.
+The Act granted him almost unlimited power to establish and conduct military commissions, i.e., courts, to try people deemed “unlawful enemy combatants” in the Global War on Terrorism.

 Consulting With an Attorney